wwu-pi/tutorials/lectures/acse/018_tutorial_sample_app.md

 1. [Importing the Example Application into Eclipse](#import)

 ## <a id="run" name="run"></a>Running the Example Application
-In case you ask yourself, what benefit exists from installing and configuring Docker, the main reason is the simple deployment of applications through Docker containers.
+In case you ask yourself what is the benefit of installing and configuring Docker, the main reason is the simple deployment of applications through Docker containers.
-To see the example Java EE application of a library application in action requires only two steps:
+To see the example Java EE application of a library application in action requires only three steps:

-1. Make sure **Docker** is properly **installed** and configured ([tutorial](010_setting_up_environment_with_docker.html)).
+1. Make sure **Docker** is properly **installed**  ([tutorial](010_setting_up_environment_with_docker.html)) and you know your Docker IP (run `docker-machine ip` on your command line).
 1. Open your Docker command line and run
 ```
 docker run -it -p 8080:8080 wwupi/library-application
 ```
+1. Wait while Docker loads the application and then go to `http://Docker-IP:8080/Library-Web` in your browser.
+That's all it takes!

 ## <a id="import" name="import"></a>Importing the Example Application into Eclipse
 This tutorial will show how to import a Java EE application using the example of a library application.
 It allows you to quickly get started with Eclipse, Java EE and JBoss Tools.
-The next section, [Creating an Enterprise Application from scratch](#create), will show how you can create your own Java EE projects.
+The next tutorial, [Creating Java EE projects with JBoss Tools](020_tutorial_jboss_project.html), will show how you can create your own Java EE projects.

 1. Make sure **Docker** and **Eclipse with JBoss Tools Plug-in** are properly **installed** and configured ([tutorial](010_setting_up_environment_with_docker.html)).
 1. **Start Eclipse** and make sure the **Java EE perspective** is opened.